kshulgina/codetta/README.md

 The three steps can also be run separately using the programs:

 - `codetta_align.py`: Align profile HMMs to the input nucleotide sequence.
-- `codetta_summary.py`: Summarize profile HMM alignments into an alignment summary file.
+- `codetta_summary.py`: Summarize profile HMM alignments into an alignment output file.
-- `codetta_infer.py`: Infer the genetic code from the alignment summary file.
+- `codetta_infer.py`: Infer the genetic code from the alignment output file.

 General usage for these programs is